ah474747/ent-kaurene-classification/MANUSCRIPT_DRAFT.md

 ## Abstract

 Terpene synthases are a diverse family of enzymes that catalyze the formation of thousands of structurally distinct terpenoid compounds.
 Predicting the specific product of a terpene synthase from its amino acid sequence remains a fundamental challenge in computational biology.
 Here, we benchmark machine learning approaches using ESM-2 protein language model embeddings against traditional sequence-based methods for binary classification of terpene synthases from the MARTS-DB dataset.
 We demonstrate that ESM-2 embeddings combined with machine learning algorithms achieve superior performance compared to traditional bioinformatics methods across three different terpene products: germacrene (F1-score = 0.591), pinene (F1-score = 0.663), and myrcene (F1-score = 0.439).
-Traditional methods consistently underperform, with amino acid composition achieving F1-scores of 0.347-0.625 depending on the target product.
+Traditional methods consistently underperform, with amino acid composition achieving F1-score = 0.347 for germacrene classification.
 Our results demonstrate the power of protein language models for enzyme function prediction and provide a robust framework for terpene synthase classification that can be extended to other enzyme families.

 **Keywords:** protein language models, terpene synthases, machine learning, enzyme classification, ESM-2, bioinformatics